schmittberger/windows/README.md

                                         // flattening all params down to spaced delineation

 Command(command, name, formatter)       // create a wrapped execSync calling function that executes
                                         // the command when called.
-Name and formatter are optiona,
+Name and formatter are optional,
                                         // with the default formatter splits the result into an array of lines